kubernetes/enhancements/keps/sig-architecture/2019-03-19-go-modules.md

         * is there a tool to check go API compatibility between two commits?
         * how compatible has each component been historically?
         * what is the surface area of each component that would need to be maintained?
+    * allowed versioning changes
+      * modules published this way would have to continue using semantic import versioning
+      * modules published this way could switch to incrementing major/minor versions at a difference cadence as needed

-4. Tag major/minor versions as needed when incompatible changes are made
+4. Tag major/minor versions as needed when incompatible changes are made, and use semantic import versioning

     * consumers
       * published modules import as a mix of versions (e.g. `v11.0.0`, `v12.0.0`, `v12.2.0`)